Puppeteer technical reference

-LumaBrowser vs Puppeteer
+LumaBrowser vs Puppeteer at a glance

 The drop-in promise

-LumaBrowser’s puppeteer-driver extension is a standards-compliant CDP WebSocket server on port 9222 — the same port and discovery surface Chromium exposes when launched with --remote-debugging-port=9222.
+LumaBrowser’s cdp-driver extension is a standards-compliant CDP WebSocket server on port 9222 — the same port and discovery surface Chromium exposes when launched with --remote-debugging-port=9222.
 The server implements Browser.*, Target.*, and the custom Lumabyte.* domain itself; every other command (Page, Runtime, DOM, Input, Network, Fetch, Emulation, Log, ~290 in total) forwards straight through Electron’s webContents.debugger to Chromium.
 What you don’t have to change:

 • No new library.
 Keep your existing puppeteer, puppeteer-core, Playwright, chrome-remote-interface, pyppeteer, or chromedp client.